JacobThwaites/ten-thousand/README.md

 ```

-### Choosing which dice to take
+## Basic Strategy

 If only 1 combination:
     Take that
 If a combination uses all dice:
     Take that
 Else:
-    Find next by percentage of score to num_dice used
+    Find the next combination by the highest percentage of score/number of dice ratio
-    If that leaves fewer than 4 dice:
+    If that would leave fewer than 4 dice:
         Take max
     else:
         Take that